tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 Editors' note: Copy the text from {{!RFC8776}} and merge it with the content of this section before WG LC if the RFC8876-bis approach is confirmed.

+The module ietf-te-types updates the following YANG identities defined in {{!RFC8776}}:

+association-type:

+> A base YANG identity for supported LSP association types as defined in {{!RFC6780}}, {{!RFC4872}}, {{!RFC4873}} and {{!RFC8800}}

+objective-function-type:

+> A base YANG identity for supported path objective functions, as defined in {{!RFC5541}}.

+CHANGE NOTE: The association-type-diversity identity, defined in {{!RFC8800}} has been added to the association-type base identity.
+The of-minimize-agg-bandwidth-consumption, of-minimize-load-most-loaded-link and of-minimize-cost-path-set, defined in {{!RFC5541}}, have been obsoleted because not applicable to paths but to Synchronization VECtor (SVEC) objects.

+RFC Editor: remove the CHANGE NOTE above and this note

-   The module ietf-te-types has been updated to add the following YANG identies, types and groupings which can be reused by TE YANG models:
+The module ietf-te-types has been updated to add the following YANG identities, types and groupings which can be reused by TE YANG models:

-bandwidth-scientific-notation
+bandwidth-scientific-notation:

-: This types represents the bandwidth in bit-per-second, using the scientific notation (e.g., 10e3).
+> This data type represents the bandwidth in bit-per-second, using the scientific notation (e.g., 10e3).

-encoding-and-switching-type
+lsp-provisioning-error-reason:

+> A base YANG identity for reporting LSP provisioning error reasons.
+No standard LPS provisioning error reasons are defined in this document.

+identity path-computation-error-reason:

+> A base YANG identity for reporting path computation error reasons, as defined in {{!RFC5440}}, {{!RFC5441}}, {{!RFC5520}}, {{!RFC5557}}, {{!RFC8306}} and {{!RFC8685}}.

+Editors' Note: how to describe the path computation error reasons defined in this document?

+tunnel-actions-type:

+> A base YANG identity for tunnel actions.

+Editors' Note: check whether standard tunnel actions should be defined in this document or not.

+protocol-origin-type:

+>  A base YANG identity for the type of protocol origin, as defined in {{!RFC5440}} and {{!RFC5512}}.

+Editors' Note: how to describe the protocol origin types defined in this document?

+svec-objective-function-type:

+> A base YANG identity for supported SVEC objective functions, as defined in {{!RFC5541}} and {{!RFC8685}}.

+svec-metric-type:

+> A base YANG identity for supported SVEC objective functions, as defined in {{!RFC5541}}.

+encoding-and-switching-type:

-: This is a common grouping to define the LSP encoding and switching types.
+> This is a common grouping to define the LSP encoding and switching types.

+Editors' Note: how to describe the tunnel-admin-auto, which is defined in this document as derived from tunnel-admin-status-type base identity?

 ## Packet TE Types Module Contents